How to Promote Social-Emotional Development in Young Children

 For adults, play might seem like an opportunity for mindless fun.
 For children, however, play is learning.
 Play is development.
 Through play-based learning, children can develop and strengthen their social-emotional skills.
 Teachers use play-based learning to guide children through self-initiated activities and interactions designed to help them manage their emotions, engage their imagination, and learn to problem-solve.

 While there are several theories on stages of play, Mildred Parten’s social behavior theory is an ideal framework that outlines how children progress through play and how their progression through developmental milestones impacts their social-emotional skills.
-Parten’s six stages of play are:
+Parten’s six stages of play include:

 • Unoccupied play: From birth to three months, children exhibit erratic, involuntary movement of their limbs as they start to discover their body parts and what they can do with them and learn more about their surroundings.